 Device controls are string values that are passed via an IOCTL message to the STREAMS module for an input device at the time the device is opened.
-You can use device controls as a way of configuring the device module at runtime.
+You can use device controls as a way of configuring the device module at run time.
 Device controls are interpreted only by the module.

-X init controls have the same syntax as device controls, but are processed by the X server after the device has been initialized.
+x_init controls have the same syntax as device controls, but are processed by the X server after the device has been initialized.
+The X server intercepts about a dozen x_init controls.